AKAMEDIASYSTEM/sonder-nostalgia-experiments/README.md

+NOSTALGIA (experimental repo for Syncwalk)

+This is eventually going to work with my [Syncwalk](https://syncwalk.city) geospatial music platform.

+The idea is to take my [last.fm](http://last.fm) listening history and my (horrifyingly voluminous) [Google Location History](https://takeout.google.com/settings/takeout) location history.
+This way, I can take a Syncwalk in Teele Square and hear all the tunes I was listening to back when I lived there, in another time, back in a golden age.

+Nostalgia literally translates to "a painful desire to return home"

+Useful resources:
+[This](https://github.com/maxkueng/lastfmexport) script easily got me what I think is my whole last.fm history(!).
+Make those accounts private, kids!

+So the rest of this readme is just going to be my dumb notes and pseudocode you will probably not like.

 fewer last.fm than there are google loc history plays most last.fm are from times when i'm at a desktop/at work/at home so, chunk by days in order to spread out the day's songs over the day's travels